 The most reliable measure of suction is “waterlift,” established by a factory test of a sealed vacuum system’s sucking power.
 Check the manufacturer’s specifications for this number when comparing one model with another.
 Smaller systems have a waterlift rating of from 105 to 120 inches.
 As a rule of thumb, these will handle a 2,500-square-foot house.
 Power units of equal strength do not vary much.
 In fact, the same manufacturer makes many of the motors for competing products.

 When it comes to selecting a brand, pay particular attention to price, service, and warranty.
 Look for a company that stands behind its product.

 A variety of accessories like the ones used on standard vacuums are available for central vacuums: flooring, dusting, and upholstery brushes; crevice tools; and two types of beater-bar carpet brushes—electric and turbo-powered.
 Electric heads are the strongest but some models require an electrical receptacle near each vacuum inlet so you can plug in a power cord that runs alongside the hose.
 Turbo heads utilize the air rushing through the head to spin the beater bar.

-Manufacturers offer a variety of improvements on the basic accessories—collection canisters with mold-killing coatings, canisters that can be use with or without vacuum bags, retractable hoses, sock-like covers to prevent hoses from marring wood floors, and digital controls that spell out how efficiently the system is operating, when the canister is full, and when maintenance is required.
+Manufacturers offer a variety of improvements on the basic accessories—collection canisters with mold-killing coatings, canisters that can be used with or without vacuum bags, retractable hoses, and sock-like covers that prevent hoses from marring wood floors.
+Some also have digital controls that alert you to a full canister or required maintenance.